ciglenecki/vscode-markdown-it-container-question/README.md

 :::
 ```

-and produces the infamous HTML snippet:
+and produces the infamous HTML snippet often used in Markdown:

 ```html
 <details>